 Find a spot where you sit and eat every day.
 It prepares your mind to sit in silence and eat.
 Having a dedicated place like a dining table or on the floor without television is perfect.
-If you are at work or in a restaurant, find a quiet corner and eat quietly and enjoy every flavor in your food.
+If you are at work or in a restaurant, find a quiet corner and eat quietly and enjoy every flavour in your food.

 How much to eat?